isaacullah/isaacullah.github.io/_posts/2014-10-14-thoughts-on-the-origins-of-agriculture.md

 In the mean time, Here's an image of sheep and wheat to look at:
 <figure>
 	<a href="/images/Sheep_under_olive_tree.png"><img src="/images/Sheep_under_olive_tree.png"></a>
-	<figcaption>Sheep under an olive tree near the site of Tell Abu Suwan in northern Jordan.</figcaption>
+	<figcaption>Sheep under an olive tree near the site of Tell Abu Suwwan in northern Jordan.</figcaption>
 </figure>